Cruel Doubt: Production

 Although the film brought much attention to the murder of Von Stein, players of the role-playing game Dungeons & Dragons have criticized it for unfairly placing blame for the murders upon the game.
 The film featured the actual Advanced Dungeons & Dragons first-edition rulebook (which by then was a multi-million dollar best-seller) but with a piece of artwork visibly pasted into the pages of the book (depicting an orc with a dagger and backpack similar to the ones in the murder depicted), implying that it had caused the murders.

+Another television film based on the same case, Honor Thy Mother, aired on CBS a few weeks prior to Cruel Doubt.